Fast Deep Mixtures of Gaussian Process Experts: Methodology

-Deep neural gating networks have been used in literature but are typically combined with DNN experts \cite{bishop1994, ambrogioni2017}.
-The mixture density network \cite{bishop1994} uses this gating network but parametrizes both the local regression function and variance of the Gaussian model in \eqref{eq:MoE} by DNNs.
+Deep neural gating networks have been used in literature but are typically combined with DNN experts \citep{bishop1994, ambrogioni2017}.
+The mixture density network \citep[MDN,][]{bishop1994} uses this gating network but parametrizes both the regression function and variance of the Gaussian model in \cref{eq:MoE} by DNNs.
 This offers considerable flexibility beyond standard DNN regression, but significant valuable information can be gained with GP experts.
 Specifically, as the number of data points in each cluster is data-driven, DNN experts may overfit due to small cluster sizes.
-Instead, GP experts probabilistically model the local regression function, avoiding overfitting and providing uncertainty quantification.
+In addition, DNNs are susceptible to adversarial attacks and tend to be overconfident even when predictions are incorrect \citep{szegedy2013intriguing}.
+Moreover, DNNs may underestimate variability, especially for test data which are quite different from the observed data \citep{nguyen2015deep} (see \cref{fig:toy_example}).
+Instead, GP experts probabilistically model the local regression function, avoiding overfitting and providing well-calibrated uncertainty quantification.